ShinjiruPP/Projects-for-Data-Science/README.md

 This is my portfolio

-The projects are related to the Professional Master in Data Science
+The projects are related to the Professional Master in Data Science with ProfessionAI